pinecoders/pine-utils/guides/faq_and_code/README.md

 - State of the script's *Inputs* selections,
 - Current version of the script.
 Subsequent updates to the script’s code will not affect the alerts created with prior versions.

-**Note that while alert condition code will compile in strategy code, they are only functional in studies.**
+**Note that while alert condition code will compile in strategy scripts, they are only functional in studies.**